-- 1. tskew1 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that EF will go HIGH (after one RCLK cycle plus treef).
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew1, then EF deassertion may be delayed one extra RCLK cycle. - 2. $\overline{LD}$ = HIGH. - 3.
-First word latency: tskew1 + 1\Trclk + tref.
+- 1. tskew3 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that EF will go HIGH (after one RCLK cycle plus tref).
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew3, then EF deassertion may be delayed one extra RCLK cycle.

-Figure 8.
+2. LD = HIGH. - Figure 8.
 Read Cycle, Empty Flag and First Data Word Latency Timing (IDT Standard Mode)

-- 1. Exervi is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that OR will go LOW after two RCLK cycles plus tref.
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew1, then OR assertion may be delayed one extra RCLK cycle. - 2. tskewz is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus that.
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskewz, then the PAE deassertion may be delayed one extra RCLK cycle. - 3. $\overline{LD} = HIGH, \overline{OE} = LOW$ - 4. $n = \overline{PAE}$ offset, $m = \overline{PAF}$ offset and D = maximum FIFO depth.
-5. D = 262,145 for the IDT72V2101 and 524,289 for the IDT72V2111. - - First word latency: tskew1 + 2\Trclk + treF.
+- 1. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that OR will go LOW after two RCLK cycles plus tree.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskews, then OR assertion may be delayed one extra RCLK cycle.

+2. tskewz is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus thete.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskewz, then the PAE deassertion may be delayed one extra RCLK cycle.

+3. LD = HIGH, OE = LOW.

+4. n = PAE offset, m = PAF offset and D = maximum FIFO depth.

+5. D = 65,537 for the IDT72281 and 131,073 for the IDT72291.